 FRAC leads the anti-hunger and anti-poverty communities in fighting back against Farm Bill proposals to weaken SNAP and in promoting implementation options that enhance program benefits and positive impacts.

 New polling data from FRAC show deep support for ending hunger and strong opposition to cutting food assistance programs, including SNAP.
 Support for SNAP and efforts to end hunger cut across party lines.

-FRAC releases its first “food hardship” study, which looks at a household’s ability to afford enough food, and contains data for not just the nation but also for every Congressional District.
-This unprecedented study finds that nearly one in six households say they struggled to afford enough food.
+FRAC releases its first “food hardship” study, which looks at a household’s ability to afford enough food, and contains data for not just the nation but also for every congressional district.
+This unprecedented study finds that nearly one household in six says they struggled to afford enough food.

-FRAC launches FRAC Focuses: Obesity and Poverty, a unique e-periodical highlighting issues at the intersection of hunger, poverty and obesity in America.
+FRAC launches FRAC Focus: Obesity and Poverty, a unique e-periodical highlighting issues at the intersection of hunger, poverty, and obesity in America.